joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 At that point, the only overhead per object was the vtable pointer.
 For structs, of course there wasn't one (unless they were boxed).
 And we did our best to eliminate all of them.
 Sadly, due to RTTI, it was difficult to be aggressive.
 I think this is another area where I'd go back and entirely upend the C# type system, to follow a more C, C++, or even maybe Go-like, model.
-In the end, however, I think we did get to be fairly competetive with your average C++ program.
+In the end, however, I think we did get to be fairly competitive with your average C++ program.

 There were padding challenges.
 Switching the `struct` layout from C#'s current default of `sequential`, to our preferred default of `auto`, certainly helped.
 As did optimizations like the well-known C++ [empty base optimization](